tcard/sgo/README.md

 response, err := http.Get("http://github.com/tcard/sgo")
 // You can't use response yet; it wouldn't compile. if err != nil {
-	// You shouldn't use response here.
-It is probably nil. return err
+	// You can't use response yet; it wouldn't compile. return err
 }
 // Now it _is_ enforced by the compiler that response is _not_